PRIMARY TRAINING

 Amy Rhodes, Student Services and Information Coordinator

-Amy serves as the training center’s Student Services Coordinator.
+Amy serves as the training center’s Student Services and Information Coordinator.
 Her love of traveling and learning about new cultures led her to study in London, work on a Mayan excavation in Belize, and teach English in Korea.
 She is excited to be in her home city of San Diego where she continues to help students follow their dreams at the Montessori Institute San Diego.
 She holds a B.A. from UCSD in Anthropology.
 In her spare time she loves to hike, play golf, and crochet.

 Fernando Castillo, Controller